LLaMA 2 and the New Wave of Open Language Models

 Conclusion

 LLaMA 2 marks the moment open LLMs become legitimate production options, not just research tools.
 For teams with privacy constraints, cost-at-scale pressure, or deep customisation needs, there’s now a viable alternative to proprietary models.
-The gap with GPT-4 still exists, but shrinks every few months.
+The gap with GPT-4 still exists, but it shrinks every few months.